 Sovereign’s Flag for Canada

-The Sovereign’s Flag for Canada indicates the presence of the King when he is in Canada.
-It can be flown from buildings the King is visiting and on modes of transportation (ship, airplane or car) he is using in Canada.
+The Sovereign’s Flag for Canada indicates the presence of The King when he is in Canada.
+It can be flown from buildings he is visiting and on modes of transportation (e.g., a ship, airplane or car) he is using while in Canada.
 It takes precedence over all other flags.

 Unlike the National Flag of Canada, which may be flown by any member of the public, the Sovereign’s Flag for Canada is intended for official purposes, and is only to be used to indicate the presence of the monarch.